 Special thanks are hereby expressed to the study panel for providing excellent comments and for their continued support.
-The authors gratefully acknowledge the work of contractors, design consultants and CDOT personnel for all their support and valuable contribution.
-The research team would like to express sincere appreciation to those who took time from their busy schedule responding to the questionnaire.
-The returned questionnaire survey played a key role in shaping this interim report.
+The members of the panel included, Mr. Richard Zamora, Mr. Bruce Johnson, Mr. Bill Scheuerman, Mr. Bernie Guevara and Mr. Bob LaForce.
+The research team would like to express sincere appreciation to the contractors, design consultants and CDOT personnel who took time from their busy schedule responding to our questionnaire.
+The returned questionnaire survey played a key role in shaping this final report.